SekmehtDR/Crafters-Union/README.md

 # Crafters-Union

-Home for all things crafters union!
+Code repo for all things Crafters Union!

 - cu-monitor: ruby/lich script monitors for game events and pushes them to a discord webhook.